Roc’s Story, Just A Pup at the Humane Society in Virginia

 Well, I sprang out of bed to run to my office.
 I’m not sure what made me decide that I could even try to get this little pup.
 I mean, c’mon, he is in Virginia.
 A good 7 hours drive from where we live in Ohio.
 This is crazy.
 But there was something about his eyes, his face, his expression and his stance.
 I had to try.
 What could it hurt?

 They had just posted it that morning.
 I mean someone else was up at that early hour posting the pictures and the story about this litter of pups that they had acquired.
 I just felt in my heart that I was supposed to see him, first thing that Saturday morning.
 I didn’t think they would last long.

 So, I pulled up the website for the Humane Society of Campbell County, located in Virginia.
-It wasn’t a short application either.
-But I filled it out completely.
+I filled it out completely.
 I told Don, well, I sent the application!
 And he said, “You did?
 Are you serious?”
 And I said, “What can it hurt?
 If they call us, it is meant to be.
 I believe this is our pup.”

 Over the next day or so, I did receive communication from a staff member that they had indeed gotten our application and would somehow make this thing work.
 We were delighted.
 And we did make it work.
 With e-mails, phone calls, references and figuring out the pick-up arrangements, we finally had a date and time that we were to pick up our new pup.

 Luckily it was a beautiful day for a drive.
 Don took off work on a Friday and we started out early after an alarm wake up at 3:40 a.m., we finally left at 5:00 a.m. and headed towards Virginia.
 As dawn broke, we were well on our way approaching the West Virginia border.
 In just a few hours, we would finally meet this little guy.

 Meeting Roc for the First Time and Starting Home